National Health Insurance

 | When head of household or name changes | ||

-- My Number Insurance Card or National Health Insurance Eligibility Certificate
+- My Number Health Insurance Card or NHI Eligibility Certificate

 - Personal seal (hanko)